-If you have ever endured a grade school talent show, it might be hard to believe that amateur competitions and “talent” showcases have been honey for the masses since the dawn of civilization.
+If you ever endured an elementary school talent show, it might be hard to believe that amateur competitions and “talent” showcases have been honey for the masses at least as far back as classical times.

-And before Original Amateur Hour hit the radio airwaves in 1934 or the Popsicle Twins stunned America on The Gong Show in ’78, talent shows took place in churches, town halls, and village squares—virtually anyplace where folks could set up chairs, kick back, and gladly suffer through Grandmama’s caterwauling, tuba concertos, baton twirling, and the comedy stylings of that creepy guy who always stared at Aunt Bertha.
+And well before the Original Amateur Hour hit the radio airwaves in 1934 or the Popsicle Twins stunned America on The Gong Show in ’78, talent shows took place in churches, town halls, and village squares across the nation and around the globe—virtually anyplace where folks could set up chairs, kick back, and willingly suffer through Grand-mama’s caterwauling, awkward tuba concertos, clumsy baton twirling, and the comedy stylings of that creepy guy who always stared at Aunt Bertha.

 And find out the story behind the image.